DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/1 Configuration/upload/chunkSize.md

 ---

-The FileManager can upload large files in parts.
-The widget divides a file into parts and sends them in separate requests.
+The **FileManager** can divide a large file in parts and upload them in separate requests.

 ---